saasform/saasform/packages/express-session-jwt/README.md

 }))
 ```

-(Coming soon) Really minimal example for `@saasform/express-session`, verifier only:
+(Coming soon) Really minimal example for `express-session-jwt`, verifier only:
 ```js
 app.use(session({
   keys: {